tlandegger/smashbox-AHK/README.md

 # Setup
 1. Place the smashbox.ini file inside your dolphin-folder-name\User\Config\Profiles\GCPad folder.
 2. In dolphin, open up controller config.
 Set player 1 to a standard controller, then hit configure.
 Under profile, select smashbox and hit load.
 After, Set device to vjoy.
 Then hit ok.
-3. Run the smashbox.exe Make sure the Hotkeys.ini file is in the same dirrectory.
+3. Run smashbox.exe.
+Make sure the Hotkeys.ini file is in the same dirrectory.
 4. If you want to pause the script, hit the pause key.
 If you want to exit the script, open up hidden icons, right click the green H and hit exit.
 6. To change the controls, go to the task bar in the bottom right and either double click the green "A" icon, or right click and press "Show GUI".
 7. Changes are automatically saved to Hotkeys.ini in the same directory and reflected in realtime.